Section 508 of the Rehabilitation Act

 - Following the graphic guidelines for color contrast and image refresh rates

-- Developing web applications so they can be used without a mouse
+- Developing web applications so they can be used without a mouse.
+EERE has specific guidelines for

-Know what you will need to do to meet Section 508 before you start work on your project.
+Before you start a website or application project, know what you will need to do to meet Section 508 requirements.
 It's easy to make an accessible product if you work accessibility into your normal planning, design, and coding schedule.